 Goodwill is calculated as the excess of the sum of the fair value consideration, the recognized amount of any non-controlling interests, and the acquisition date fair value of any existing equity interests in the acquiree, over the acquisition date fair value of the identifiable net assets.
-If the acquisition date fair value of the identifiable net assets exceeds the sum above, the difference is recognized in profit or loss immediately.
+If the acquisition date fair value of the identifiable net assets exceeds the sum above, the difference is recognized in profit or loss immediately, as a bargain purchase gain.